zeroitsoft/Pizzamania-Website/README.md

 # Pizzamania-Website

-A single page website for a pizza company with built with Bootstrap
+A single page website for a pizza company built with Bootstrap